threefoldtech/grid_deployment/README.md

 The project is still under development.

 ## Snapshots

-Snapshots are created on a daily basis, (find them and scripts here)[https://github.com/threefoldtech/grid_deployment/tree/development/snapshots].
+Snapshots are created on a daily basis, [find them and scripts here](https://github.com/threefoldtech/grid_deployment/tree/development/snapshots).

 ## Docker-compose